PowerAruba/PowerArubaCP/README.md

 You can retrieve its Cluster Certificate information of Method (HTTPS, RadSec, Database...) `Get-ArubaCPClusterCertificate`, Server (HTTPS, RadSec, Database...) `Get-ArubaCPServerCertificate` or Service `Get-ArubaCPServiceCertificate` or Certificate Trust List `Get-ArubaCPServiceCertificate`
+You can also import certificat (for Server) for RADIUS, HTTPS, RadSec or Database.

 ```powershell
 # Get Cluster Certificate